Timothy I of Seleucia-Ctesiphon: Literary achievement

 Timothy was a respected writer of scientific, theological, liturgical, and canonical books.
 Some 59 of his letters survive, covering roughly the first half of his patriarchate.
 The letters discuss varied biblical and theological questions as well as revealing much about the situation of the church in his day.
 One letter records him ordaining bishops for the Turks of Central Asia, for Tibet, for Shiharzur, Radan, Ray, Iran, Gurgan, Balad, and several other places.
 The letters also show a wide familiarity with literature from across the ancient Christian world.
 Because he moved to Baghdad after his election as patriarch, he was familiar with the Abbasid court and assisted in the translation of works by Aristotle and others.

-One of Timothy's most famous literary productions was the record of an inconclusive debate on the rival claims of Christianity and Islam, supposedly held in 782 with the third Abbasid caliph Al-Mahdi (reigned 775–85).
-The debate, which some argue was a literary fiction, offers a somewhat unorganized back-and-forth that lends credence to the argument that the debate took place and was recorded by Timothy himself.
+One of Timothy's most famous literary productions is the Apology of Timothy the Patriarch before the Caliph Mahdi, the record of an inconclusive debate on the rival claims of Christianity and Islam, held in 782 with the third Abbasid caliph Al-Mahdi (reigned 775–85).
+The debate offers a somewhat unorganized back-and-forth that lends credence to the argument that the debate took place and was recorded by Timothy himself.
 It was published first in Syriac and later in Arabic.
 In its surviving form, in Syriac, it is noticeably respectful towards Islam, and may well have been written for the enjoyment of both Christian and Muslim readers.
 The debate was translated into English in 1928 by Alphonse Mingana, under the title 'Timothy's Apology for Christianity'.
 Its theme is of perennial interest, and it can still be read today both for pleasure and profit.

 Timothy's legal work is twofold.
 He probably compiled the Synodicon Orientale (a collection of the synods of the Church of the East) between 775 and 790.
 He also wrote a lawbook entitled "Ṭaksē d-dēne ʿtānāye wad-yārtāwaṯā" (ܛܟܣܹ̈ܐ ܕܕܝ̈ܢܹܐ ܥܹܕܬܵܢܝܹܐ ܘܕܝܪ̈ܬܿܘܵܬܵܐ) ("Orders of Ecclesiastical Judgments and Inheritances").
 The lawbook of Timothy is structured as follows: introductory prologue, 99 judicial decisions and an epilogue.
 The lawbook's prologue presents a legal theory justifying the use and application of Christian courts and judges within the Christian dhimmi of the Abbasid empire.
 The topics addressed by the lawbook include ecclesiastical order and hierarchy, marriage and divorce, inheritance and dowries, and slavery and property law.
 He is only secondarily interested in the organization of ecclesiastical courts and in procedural law.